Updated Jul 2022

 Putting this together, we finally get these estimates:

 |study||original days||adjusted days||length of study (years)|

-The increases range from a factor of 3 to a factor of 16.
+This increases the benefits estimated by Kristensen et al. by between a factor of 3 and a factor of 16.

-There's a bunch of other studies that I didn't include here, either because they weren't placebo-controlled or because the study population was already having particular medical issues.
+There's a bunch of other studies that I didn't include here, either because they weren't placebo-controlled or because the study population had specific medical issues.

 There’s a bunch of studies I didn’t use.
 One is ALLHAT-LLT (2002), which 10,355 North Americans who were 55 or older with moderately high cholesterol and triglycerides that weren’t too high (LDL-C between 120 and 189 mg/dL and triglycerides less than 350 mg/d).
 They gave people either 40mg/d pravastatin or usual care.

 Here the black line is pravastatin, and the dotted line is usual care.
 There’s minimal effect, and for much of the study, the usual care group even did a bit better.
 At the end of the study, a slightly lower fraction of those in the pravastatin group had died (14.9% vs 15.3%), but it’s obviously not significant.

 While this at first seems to suggest that statins don’t do anything, there one huge caveat: The “usual care” group kept going to see their doctors, who were free to prescribe them statins, which many did.
 This means that around 30% of the usual care group also took statins.
 Arguably, what this study shows is that mindlessly giving everyone the same dose of the same statin works as well as having thousands of doctors examine everyone and apply all their talents.
 That’s certainly interesting, but probably beside the point for us.

 Two other studies (MEGA, and GISSI-P) also weren’t placebo-controlled.
 Finally, GISSI-HF had subjects on dialysis and CORONA had subjects with ongoing systolic heart failure.
 These are all so different that I’m skipping them as well.